 Never give your dog chocolate.
 It contains theobromine, which is extremely harmful to dogs, even in small quantities.
 Some of the other people food to avoid is listed here:

 Dogs are omnivores, meaning that their digestive system is similar to humans in that it can digest a wide range of foods.
 However, you need to watch the amount of fat included in their diets as it can cause an upset stomach.
 The same applies to cooked bones, as they can lead to choking and possible punctures of the stomach and intestines.

 The bottom line when it comes to feeding your dog "people food", is that you should never feed your dog anything you wouldn't eat.
-This doesn't mean you can't feed him the leftovers on your plate, it just means those foods you would normally throw away as being inedible.
-There are also a number of human foods you should never feed your dog as they can be harmful such as onions, ice cream, certain nuts, and of course, chocolate.
-And, excessive starches, fats, and sodium can be harmful in the long run.
+This doesn't mean you can't feed them the leftovers on your plate, it means those foods you would normally throw away as being inedible.

-So, the next time your dog looks at you with those soulful eyes at dinner time, go ahead and fix him a dinner plate, he is sure to enjoy it.
-Just be sure the foods you are sharing are just as good for him as they are for you.
+So, the next time your dog looks at you with those soulful eyes at dinner time, go ahead and fix them a small plate.
+Your canine companion is sure to enjoy it.
+Just be sure the foods you are sharing are just as good for your dog as they are for you.

 © 2021 Wag Labs, Inc. All rights reserved.